 Application flow

 All cases start in the Case Received status.
-Approximately 6% of applications get Rejected within a few weeks due to improper filing.
-Of the remaning cases, about 65% of cases get directly Approved and a small minority of them (3%) get directly Denied.
+A small number of applications are Rejected within a few weeks due to improper filing.
+The majority of the remaning cases are directly Approved, whereas a small portion are directly Denied.
 The rest of the applications receive a Request for Evidence.
-Once USCIS receives the additional evidence from the applicant, their status changes to Request for Evidence Received.
-After that, about 18% of cases get Approved, while 8% get Denied, usually within a few weeks.
+Once USCIS receives the evidence from the applicant, their status changes to Request for Evidence Received.
+After that, most cases are Approved, while a smaller portion are Denied.

 To learn more about each status, visit our FAQ page.